 For any new or aspiring praise and worship leaders, can you share a few tips in building your confidence in leading?

 Noah Walker Sometimes young people want to attain success or realise their dreams without any challenges.
 But we know that there is a process that needs to take place.
 When we lay everything down and seek God first, then the rest will be added to you, as written in Matthew 6:33.
 My continual, “yes”, to God, lighted up the path and destiny that God had for me, one step at a time.

 Aimee Walker If you are a young person leading praise and worship in any church service, the main key is believing what you are singing.
 God has given us the authority to sing these powerful songs— declaring the truth— and when we do, atmospheres break open.
 Take your eyes off your own abilities and talents, and turn them towards the One that is worthy of all of your affection.

 What is next for the planetboom band?

-Andy HarrisonA brand new planetboom album is coming out, late September 2020.
+Andy HarrisonA brand new planetboom album is coming out, hopefully in early 2021.
 During this challenging season that is plaguing the world, God is still continually downloading new songs.
 We are excited to release these songs to bring hope and light as we lift up the Name of Jesus.
 Our desire is to travel around Australia, bringing an awakening of praise in a generation of young people attending youth ministries around our own nation.
 But make no mistake, when restrictions lift, we very much look forward to returning to international touring!